On the Selection of Tuning Parameters for Patch-Stitching Embedding Methods: Dimensionality reduction

-where $s(u,v)$ is the solution to $\int_0^s \sqrt{1 + (\alpha t)^2} \, \d t = v$.
+where $s(v)$ is the solution to $\int_0^s \sqrt{1 + (\alpha t)^2} \, \d t = v$.
 The parameter $\alpha$ allows us to increase the curvature of the resulting surface.
-(In our experiments, $\alpha = 10$ for the `S' surface and $= 50$ for the Swiss roll.)
+In our experiments, $\alpha = 10$ for the `S' surface and $\alpha = 50$ for the Swiss roll.
 Although the estimation of the local intrinsic distances by the ambient Euclidean distances implies a bias which already plays the role of noise, we add a small amount of Gaussian noise to obtain the data points: see \figref{S} for the `S' surface and \figref{Swiss} for the Swiss roll.

-The embeddings produced by local Isomap for various choice of the number of hops are displayed in \figref{S_results} for the `S' surface and \figref{Swiss_results} for the Swiss roll.
+The result of applying local isomap for various choice of the number of hops is displayed in Figures~\ref{fig:S_a}--\ref{fig:S_b} for the `S' surface and Figures~\ref{fig:Swiss_a}--\ref{fig:Swiss_b} for the Swiss roll.